Positioning Concept

 When a visitor lands on your website and can't immediately tell what you do and why it matters to them, they leave.
 Not because they're not interested.
 Because you made it too hard to figure out.

-Visitors can't tell what you do in 5 seconds — they bounce
+Visitors cannot figure out what matters in 5 seconds — they leave

 You blend in with every other company using the same language